-Replacing the previous 2.5-litre twin-turbo motor with a 1.9-litre variable geometry single-turbo is actually a bit of a bold move when one of your major selling points is a reputation for immense towing ability – the older D-Max is legendary for being capable well-beyond its 3.5-tonne road legal limit.
+Replacing the previous 2.5-litre twin-turbo motor with a 1.9-litre variable geometry single-turbo is actually a bit of a bold move when one of your major selling points is a reputation for immense towing ability.
+It is still rated to 3.5-tonnes, but the stats don't always tell the full story.

-This new one may be slightly up on power – with a hardly quantifiable single extra horsepower on the spec sheet – but it’s 40Nm down when it comes to the all-important load-lugging torque, producing 360Nm 2,000-2,5000rpm instead of 400Nm.
+This new engine may be up a single extra horsepower but it’s 40Nm down when it comes to the all-important load-lugging torque, producing 360Nm 2,000-2,5000rpm instead of 400Nm.

 There are much stronger-engined pickups available now – the posh VW Amarok V6 tops the lot with as much as 550Nm, for example – so if towing is a major part of your business needs, do make sure you test this in the D-Max before signing your life away.